Average-case Speedup for Product Formulas: Preliminary: Concentration for multivariate polynomials

-where $\pi$ enumerates reordering of polynomial $\vX^{u_1}_{b_1}\cdots\vX^{u_m}_{m}\vX^{v_1}_{1}\cdots\vX^{v_m}_{m}$. \end{cor} In other words, as usual, we have sum-of-square behavior across different sets $S$.
-For each set $S$, we first select polynomial powers $u_1,\cdots u_m$ within $S$, select $v_i$ with disjoint support from $S$, and lastly enumerate reordering of the polynomial.
-Without explicit examples, this nasty bound might seem mundane.
-The takeaway for this calculation is that (1) the larger set $|S|$ corresponds to a heavier tail $C_p^{|S|}$, and (2) the dominating contribution often comes from larger sets $S$ in settings with a fixed total degree and a growing number of summands.
-There, unevenly distributed values of $v_i\gg 2, v_i\gg 1$ suppress the count on other possible $u_i,v_i$.
+where $\pi$ enumerates reordering of polynomial $\vX^{u_1+v_1}_{1}\cdots\vX^{u_m+u_1}_{m}$. \end{cor} In other words, as usual, we have sum-of-square behavior across different sets $S$.
+For each set $S$, \begin{enumerate} \item select the powers $u_1,\cdots u_m = 0,1,\cdots$ such that its support gives the set $S$, \item select the powers $v_1,\cdots, v_m = 0,2,\cdots$ such that its support gives the complement $S^c$, and \item enumerate the reorderings $\pi$ of the non-commutative polynomial. \end{enumerate} The takeaway for this calculation is that (1) the larger set $|S|$ corresponds to a heavier tail $C_p^{|S|}$, and (2) the dominating contribution often comes from larger sets $S$ (if we fix the total degree and grow the number of summands).
+There, unevenly distributed values of powers $v_i\gg 2$ and $v_i\gg 1$ suppress the combinations of other possible $u_i,v_i$.

 \begin{proof} By Proposition~\ref{prop:general_matrix_function},